Legal Counsel For Property Division Matters In Georgia

 Amid divorce, determining what “yours, mine and ours” is can be difficult, as it can be hard to remember who legally owns each asset.
 When dealing with these matters, you want to work with someone who thoroughly understands Georgia’s property division laws and can effectively advocate for your needs and interests.

-In Gwinnett County, attorney Jeff Hicks of The Hicks Law Group is here to assist you through this complex process with confidence and approachability.
+In Gwinnett County, attorney Jeff Hicks of The Hicks Law Group, PC is here to assist you through this complex process with confidence and approachability.
 With his extensive experience in family law and divorce, Jeff is committed to representing your needs and interests when splitting marital property.

 A Breakdown Of Georgia’s Property Division Laws